Recurrence

 cracked and serpent-curved;

-— The First Coming, Diversions (Hallucinations)
+— The First Coming, Mythos (Hallucinations)

 The morphological inversion—curved → prison → prisoned → serpent-curved—is polyptoton, but polyptoton operating as mechanical law rather than rhetorical figure.
 The words do not recur because the poem is making an argument about them; they recur because the form requires it, because the hinge cannot hold without the transformation, because the entire rotational structure of the poem depends on those two words being able to sustain torsion under lexical pressure.
 If they cannot, the helix collapses.